-This semester or academic year program offers students the opportunity to enroll in a wide range of courses in a variety of disciplines at the University College Cork, one of the oldest universities in Ireland.
-Students are fully integrated academically and socially with their Irish peers.
+This semester or academic year program offers undergraduates the opportunity to enroll in a wide range of courses in a variety of disciplines at the University of Edinburgh, one of the finest universities in the United Kingdom in one of Europe's most exciting cultural centers.
+Students are fully integrated academically and socially with their Scottish peers.

 The Regents Semester in Wales offers undergraduate students an opportunity to study for a semester at a British university.
 Students are integrated academically and socially with their British peers at the University of Wales-Swansea.
 The program begins with a three-week course on British life and politics, after which students enroll in regular courses offered by the university.